RITlug/teleirc/docs/installation.rst

 `pm2 <http://pm2.keymetrics.io/>`_ is a NPM package that keeps NodeJS running in the background.
-If you run an application and it crashes, pm2 restarts the process. pm2 also restarts processes if the server reboots.
+If you run an application and it crashes, pm2 restarts the process. pm2 also restarts processes if the server reboots. pm2 is compatible with Linux, MacOS and Windows.

 Read the `pm2 documentation <http://pm2.keymetrics.io/docs/usage/quick-start/>`_ for more information.